eugenekolo/github-scripts/README.md

 - [Pylsy](https://github.com/Leviathan1995/Pylsy) - Pylsy is a simple python library draw tables in the Terminal.Just two lines of code .
 - [big-list-of-naughty-strings](https://github.com/minimaxir/big-list-of-naughty-strings) - The Big List of Naughty Strings is a list of strings which have a high probability of causing issues when used as user-input data.
 - [python-magic](https://github.com/ahupp/python-magic) - A python wrapper for libmagic
-- [pwndbg](https://github.com/pwndbg/pwndbg) - Makes debugging suck less
+- [pwndbg](https://github.com/pwndbg/pwndbg) - Exploit Development and Reverse Engineering with GDB Made Easy
 - [net-creds](https://github.com/DanMcInerney/net-creds) - Sniffs sensitive data from interface or pcap

 ## Swift